Incognito/rumprun_wiki_wiki/Info:-File-system-images.md

 the rump kernel file system namespace.
 Any file system type, e.g. NFS, would do, but it's usually simplest mount a prepopulated image.

-## rumpuser-xen
+## rumprun-xen

-For rumpuser-xen, we supply prepopulated images in http://repo.rumpkernel.org/rumpuser-xen/tree/master/img.
+For rumprun-xen, we supply prepopulated images in http://repo.rumpkernel.org/rumprun-xen/tree/master/img.
 The same images can be applied to other "standalone" scenarios as well.
 If your host does not support FFS, you can still examine and modify the images using the portable [fs-utils](https://github.com/stacktic/fs-utils) tool suite.